What is the KM plotter?

 --------------------------------------------------------------------------------------------------------------------------

 The background database is manually curated.
-Gene expression data and relapse free and overall survival information are downloaded from GEO (Affymetrix HGU133A and HGU133+2 microarrays), EGA and TCGA.
-The background database is handled by a PostgreSQL server, which integrates gene expression and clinical data simultaneously.
+Gene expression data and relapse free and overall survival information are downloaded from GEO, EGA and TCGA.
+The database is handled by a PostgreSQL server, which integrates gene expression and clinical data simultaneously.
 To analyze the prognostic value of a particular gene, the patient samples are split into two groups according to various quantile expressions of the proposed biomarker.
 The two patient cohorts are compared by a Kaplan-Meier survival plot, and the hazard ratio with 95% confidence intervals and logrank P value are calculated.
+Databases and clinical data are supervised and extended regularly.

 Which gene ID can I use?

-To correct for multiple testing, please use our multiple testing calculator.
+You need to correct for multiple testing.
+For this, use our multiple testing calculator.

 Can I use multiple genes?

 Yes.
-Click on the button "Use multigene classifier" and enter multiple Affymetrix IDs.
+Click on the button "Use multiple genes" and enter multiple genes.
 You can run the analysis on all these biomarkers simultaneously (default setting), or using the mean expression of the genes.
 For this, tick the "Use mean expression of the selected probes" radio button.
+Maximum 65 genes are allowed.

 Want to predict survival for a single patient?

-Try Recurrence Online, a tool capable to predict response to hormonal treatment, to targeted therapy and survival (recurrence score) for breast cancer patients using gene expression data obtained by Affymetrix microarrays.
+Try Recurrence Online, a tool capable to predict response to hormonal treatment, to targeted therapy and survival (recurrence score) for breast cancer patients using gene expression data obtained by Affymetrix gene chips.

-The KM-plotter has been used (among others) in studies published in:
+The KM-plotter has been utilized among others in studies published in: